 The Terra Foundation Fellowships in American Art at the Smithsonian American Art Museum (SAAM) seek to foster a cross-cultural dialogue about the history of the art of the United States up to 1980.
-Three twelve-month fellowships are awarded annually, one each at the predoctoral, postdoctoral, and senior levels, to scholars from abroad who are researching American art or to U.S. scholars with an exceptionally strong international component to their study.
+Multiple fellowships are awarded annually to predoctoral, postdoctoral, and senior scholars from abroad who are researching American art or to U.S. scholars with an exceptionally strong international component to their study.
 Fellowships are residential and support full-time independent and dissertation research.

 Qualifications and Selection